Jackson-S/MagicMirror/README.md

     - windowed
 --noframe gives a border-less window, --hwfullscreen is the same as fullscreen on all platforms I have tested the rest should be self-explanatory.

+####Settings:
+Settings can be customised in the config/settings.py file.
+If you are having issues with your program then include this file in the bug report if you have modified it.

+To create a new module follow the instructions laid out in the sample module, if you encounter any issues that you believe are caused by the application and not your module then please add it to the issue tracker and I will try and address it.

 Fonts can be customised, however expect some issues with overlap as this is not supported.